The ABCD of topological recursion: A list of problems

 \section{A list of problems}

-By way of conclusion, we collect a few problems opened throughout the article -- a disjoint list of problems was put forward in \cite{KSTR}.
+By way of conclusion, we collect a few problems opened throughout tshe article --- a disjoint list of problems was put forward in \cite{KSTR}.

 \begin{problem} Complete the classification of finite-dimensional quantum Airy structures based on semi-simple Lie algebras. \end{problem} This is likely to be a case study of the candidate modules listed in Proposition~\ref{calsssls}.
 One may wonder in particular whether $\mathfrak{sl}_{2}(\mathbb{C})$ is the only simple Lie algebra supporting a quantum Airy structure, and if not, if the resulting classification has a geometric meaning.
+The case of simple Lie algebras has been solved in \cite{RHAiry} (see Remark~\ref{rem61}), but there seems to be much more flexibility in the semi-simple case.

 \begin{problem} What is the field theoretic meaning of the quantum Airy structure/partition function attached to a non-commutative Frobenius manifold? \end{problem} In the commutative case, we have found that the partition function computes the 2d TQFT amplitudes (Lemma~\ref{TQFTpart}).
-It is desirable to have a similar interpretation, maybe involving open-closed 2d TQFTs \cite{Lazaroiu,Mooreopen} -- these are indeed in correspondence with pairs of commutative and non-commutative Frobenius algebras together with some morphisms between them \cite{Nataclass}.
+It is desirable to have a similar interpretation, maybe involving open-closed 2d TQFTs \cite{Lazaroiu,Mooreopen} --- these are indeed in correspondence with pairs of commutative and non-commutative Frobenius algebras together with some morphisms between them \cite{Nataclass}.
 Independently, one may wonder if the amplitudes of open-closed 2d TQFTs can be computed from quantum Airy structures.

 We gave in Section~\ref{SS4} the basic definitions of moduli spaces of classical and quantum Airy structures.
 The geometry of these spaces is worth studying.
 In particular, the translations define commuting flows (although maybe not independent) on them.
 In this direction, one may wonder if those spaces carry integrable systems. \begin{problem} Study the algebraic geometry of the moduli spaces of classical and quantum Airy structures. \end{problem}